o3de/o3de.org/content/docs/user-guide/components/reference/atom/debug-rendering.md

 The custom debug float and boolean properties are exposed to shaders via the [SceneSrg.azsli](https://github.com/o3de/o3de/blob/development/Gems/Atom/Feature/Common/Assets/ShaderResourceGroups/SceneSrg.azsli) and [Debug.azsli](https://github.com/o3de/o3de/blob/development/Gems/Atom/Feature/Common/Assets/ShaderLib/Atom/Features/Debug.azsli) files.

 {{< important >}}
-When submitting your shader code, you must delete any usage of these variables from your shaders.
-These values are strictly used to facilitate local debugging and aren't meant for any other use.
-If you don't delete these variable in your shader code before you submit, another shader author may experience unwanted side effects when using these values.
+These variables are only meant to help you debug your shaders locally.
+For best practice, when you are done debugging, we recommend that you delete any usage of these variables.
+It's especially important to delete them if you are contributing shader code either to the source repo or your team's own repo.
+If you don't, another shader author may experience unwanted side effects when using the same variables.
 {{< /important >}}